atarazana/gramola-operator/part-2-1.md

   domainName: minikube.local
 ```

-If all has gone according to plan the Controller reconciliation loop should be receiving events and Gramola componentes should be installed or being installed.
+If all has gone according to plan the Controller reconciliation loop should be receiving events and Gramola components should be installed or being installed.

-> **NOTE:** Rember: frontend, gateway, events and events-database should be installed.
-Additionally if kubernetes then ingresses will be created, if OpenShift then Routes will be created instead.
+> **NOTE:** Remember: frontend, gateway, events and events-database should be installed.
+Additionally, if Kubernetes then ingresses will be created, if OpenShift then Routes will be created instead.

 ```sh
 $ kubectl get pod -n ${PROJECT_NAME}